tnakagawa/bipschnorr/Threshold.md

 # Threshold Signatures

-This text is a procedure for k-of-n threshold signatures.
+This text is a procedure for t-of-k threshold signatures.

 The symbols and functions used are defined in the following URL.